Sri Lanka aims to streamline tax structure, boost collections

-COLOMBO : Crisis-hit Sri Lanka will focus on improving tax collection as it streamlines the structure of the tax system, the treasury secretary said on Wednesday, with new legislation planned to improve public finances.
+COLOMBO: Crisis-hit Sri Lanka will focus on improving tax collection as it streamlines the structure of the tax system, the treasury secretary said on Wednesday (Oct 4), with new legislation planned to improve public finances.

 "Sri Lanka has to strike a very delicate balance," Treasury Secretary Mahinda Siriwardana said.